 cycle of the application to that application's overall cost.

-If we look at how that's done internally, on the next slide,
+If we look at how that's done internally, on the next slide, really, this

 picture depicts how challenging it is for most organizations to figure out